Skip to content

 Resolve the issue

-• If the issue is caused by inconsistent partition structure, then make the structure consistent by renaming the S3 path manually or programmatically.
+If the issue is caused by inconsistent partition structure, then manually or programmatically rename the structure to be consistent.

-• If your data has different schemas in some input files and similar schemas in other input files, then combine compatible schemas when you create the crawler.
+If your data has similar schemas in different input files, then combine compatible schemas when you create the crawler.
 On the Configure the crawler's output page, under Grouping behavior for S3 data (optional), select Create a single schema for each S3 path.
-When this setting is turned on and the data is compatible, then the crawler ignores the similarity of specific schemas when evaluating S3 objects in the specified include path.
-For more information, see How to create a single schema for each Amazon S3 include path.
+When you turn on this setting and the data is compatible, the crawler ignores the similarity of specific schemas for S3 objects in the specified path.
+For more information, see Creating a single schema for each Amazon S3 include path.

-• If the crawler is creating multiple tables, then see How can I prevent the AWS Glue crawler from creating multiple tables?
+If the crawler is creating multiple tables, then see How do I prevent the creation of multiple tables during an AWS Glue crawler run?